nginxinc/nginx-ingress-workshops/AdvancedNIC/labs/lab9/readme.md

 redis-leader-766465cd9c-b7lx4     478m         60Mi
 ```

 1. Performance Test the Redis Follower.
-(Adding the -q option for just a Summary).
-Use 100 TCP Connections, and a 256 byte data size:
+(Adding the -q option for just a Summary Output).
+Again using 100 TCP Connections, and a 256 byte data size.
+Adjust as needed to meet your own test requirements:

 ```bash
 redis-benchmark -h 10.1.1.8 -p 32401 -c 100 -d 256 -q